OzNetNerd/Cloud-Conformity-Pipeline-Demos/pipelines/new_dev_environment/README.md

 ## Pipeline

-The pipeline consists of the following stages:

-1. Using `awscli`, ensures the CloudFormation template is valid
-2. Using [Pipeline Scanner](https://github.com/OzNetNerd/Cloud-Conformity-Pipeline-Scanner), ensures the CloudFormation template is secure
+The pipeline uses this [Pipeline Scanner](https://github.com/OzNetNerd/Cloud-Conformity-Pipeline-Scanner) to ensure the CloudFormation template is secure

-If the second stage fails, the insecure findings will be made available through the `findings.json` artifact.
+If scanner finds any issues, the pipeline fails.
+The insecure configurations will then be made available through the `findings.json` artifact.

 If you'd like the pipeline to succeed, set the `CC_RISK_LEVEL` variable to `EXTREME`.